Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 **Code export**- Export HTML, CSS, JavaScript for the entire site in case you wish to host it somewhere else.

-**Integration flexibility**- Third-party tools, APIs, and automation platforms.
+**Integration flexibility- Third-party tools, APIs, and automation platforms.**

+You can connect Webflow to almost any tool or service you already use.
+It supports native integrations out of the box, so you can link your analytics, email marketing or automation tools with just a few clicks.
+Here’s a quick breakdown:
+✅ Native Integrations
+These are plug-and-play connections that don’t need coding:
+Google Analytics & Google Tag Manager
+Zapier & Make (formerly Integromat)
+Mailchimp
+HubSpot
+Finsweet tools
+🧩 Custom Code Embeds
+For everything else, just use an embed block.
+Drop in your JavaScript, HTML or iframe snippet — and you’re set.
+Perfect for integrating chatbots, dynamic widgets or booking forms.
+⚙️ API & Webhooks
+For developers, Webflow’s API and webhooks open the door to advanced automations.
+You can sync Webflow CMS data with external databases, send updates to Slack or automate publishing workflows.
+For instance: Let’s say you design a blog powered by Webflow’s CMS.
+You can use a webhook that automatically triggers an email campaign via Mailchimp each time you publish a new post.
+(Insert table: “Integration Type – What It Does – Best Use Case”) 👉 To see these in action, visit our Coding & Development page for real integration tutorials.

-You should bear at the back of your mind that if you export code, you will not get Webflow CMS and hosting-specific features.
+But bear at the back of your mind that if you export code, you will not get Webflow CMS and hosting-specific features.
 However, with a JavaScript API, you may extend Webflow; but, the backend logic is not something you can change.

-(Insert table comparing: Webflow No-Code Features vs. Webflow Custom Code Options.)

 👉 Before jumping in, take a look at Webflow pricing